This exercise is not only for rowers and is a great boost to your overall performance.

 Burn Calories Efficiently

-One of the best benefits is the ability to burn calories efficiently for your weight loss goals.
+There are great benefits to rowing machines including the ability to burn calories efficiently for your weight loss goals.
 With the ability to sustain a longer cardio session, and at an easier pace, you can still burn calories to see results, but using the rowing machine as a form of high-intensity interval training can be perfect for shorter endurance work with optimal calorie loss.
 Of course calorie burn depends on your level of exertion among other factors, but the rowing machine is a sure way to see progress with your weight loss goals without spending hours on a cardio machine (1).

 Low-Impact Full Body Workout

 The rowing machine uses over 85% of your muscles for a great full body workout.
 Mixed with upper body and lower body muscle groups, you will feel an overall burn.
 With your legs being the primary point of engagement for most of the stroke, it is a great way to build leg strength.
 As your upper body completes the stroke, you get that well-rounded burn all the way through.
 As a great exercise for active recovery, you control the movement and pace without adding increased strain on your joints.

 Aside from the benefits surrounding strength and muscle growth, the rowing machine is a phenomenal way to increase cardio and muscular endurance (2).
 As an exercise that really spikes your heart rate, you can keep it well within the limits of control while also pushing your cardiovascular limit.
 Aerobic exercise can boost mood and overall fitness and since your heart works harder to transport blood to the body, it can increase heart strength as well.

 While this exercise looks like you would be hunched the entire time, it actually forces you to keep good posture to maximize the benefits (3).
 By requiring you to sit upright, you are straightening the spine and allowing for repeated practice in good posture.
 Transition that posture to everyday life and your confidence and stability will improve greatly.